LanceTakiguchi/my_portfolio/README.md

 * Fix the mobile responsiveness shifting on scroll
 * Add a lay of star parallax
 * Trying hotjar to track user interaction
-* More precise app hover description
+* Trigger App description hovers only over the circle